Nsebo/project-exam-2-nsebo/README.md

 These stacks were used in this project 👇

-1. Trello : Used to plan and manage the project tasks.
+1. Trello: Used to plan and manage the project tasks.
 2. Figma: Used to designing the UIs.
-3. Vite :Tool used in staging and building this project.
+3. Vite: Tool used in staging and building this project.
 4. React: Used in building the interactive UIs.
-5. Sass : Used for styling.
+5. Sass: Used for styling.
 6. Netlify: Used to Host the project

 ##  Getting Started